workfloworchestrator/orchestrator-core/docs/architecture/orchestration/orchestrator-ui.md

 ### Extensibility:

-The Orchestrator UI allows for a number of customizations
+The Orchestrator UI allows for a number of customizations:

 #### Adding extra pages